mex-turbo-snail/data-science-S2025/challenges/c01-titanic-assignment.md

 **Observations**:

 - Write your observations here

 - Are there any differences?

   - Yes, it seems like there is a slight difference in the number of people that were actually on board.
+According to the article, the estimated number of people on the titanic was 2224, which is different the number that is given by the data set.

 - If yes, what might account for those differences?

-  - I could be that the data sets could have been created.
-More specifically, the Titanic data set is from the British Board to Trade in their investigation of the event.
-In the description of the data set it mentions that there really isn’t a complete agreement among primary resources about the exact number of people that were on board, so this might be why we see some different numbers.
-  - …
+It is possible that these differences exist because of how and when that data or lists were updated.
+What I mean by this is the fact that currents at the crash site might have caused currents and may have maid it hard to find bodies of those who passed, therefore making it hard to dictate weather or not someone has actually died.
+After reading more of the Wiki article, it was made clear that there were several different reasons for why the numbers are different across sources, including the fact that there was confusion about passengers canceling their trip last minute and other passengers traveling under different aliases.

 ### **q3** Create a plot showing the count of persons who *did* survive, along with aesthetics for `Class` and `Sex`.
 Document your observations below.